-The District invested in the Colorado Surplus Asset Fund Trust (CSAFE), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
-The State Securities Commissioner administers and enforces all State statutes governing CSAFE.
-CSAFE is similar to a money market fund, with each share valued at \$1.00 CSAFE may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain money market funds and highest rated commercial paper.
+The District invested in the Colorado Surplus Asset Fund Trust (CSAFE) (the Trust), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
+The State Securities Commissioner administers and enforces all State statutes governing the Trust.
+The Trust is similar to a money market fund, with each share valued at \$1.00.
+CSAFE may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain money market funds and highest rated commercial paper.
 A designated custodial bank serves as custodian for CSAFE's portfolio pursuant to a custodian agreement.
 The custodian acts as safekeeping agent for CSAFE's investment portfolio and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by CSAFE.
 CSAFE is rated AAAm by Standard & Poor's.
+CSAFE records its investments at amortized cost and the District records its investments in CSAFE using the amortized cost method.
+There are no unfunded commitments, the redemption frequency is daily and there is no redemption notice period.

-NOTE 3 - CASH AND INVESTMENTS
+NOTE 3 - CASH AND INVESTMENTS (CONTINUED)